10-Q 1 ea0214441-10q_newhorizon.htm QUARTERLY REPORT

 Level 2 — Inputs to the fair value measurement are determined using prices for recently traded assets and liabilities with similar underlying terms, as well as direct or indirect observable inputs, such as interest rates and yield curves that are observable at commonly quoted intervals.

 Level 3 — Inputs to the fair value measurement are unobservable inputs, such as estimates, assumptions, and valuation techniques when little or no market data exists for the assets or liabilities.
+Areas of estimation include expected volatility, discount rate, and quantum of shares subject to the Forward Purchase Agreement.

 Research and Development Costs